Daniel-KM/Omeka-S-module-Internationalisation/README.md

 <?php if ($this->getHelperPluginManager()->has('languageSwitcher')) echo $this->languageSwitcher(); ?>
 ```

-The partial `common/language-switcher.phtml` view can be themed: simply copy it
+The partial `common/helper/language-switcher.phtml` view can be themed: simply copy it
 in your theme and customize it.
+The helper supports options "template" and "locale_as_code".
+Other options are passed to the template.

 ### Properties